echeran/smile-of-murugan/webbook/chapter16.md

-# THE PROSE OF THE COMMENTATORS
+# The Prose Of The Commentators

 "Like the oil pressed out of sesamum-seed, so grammar derives from literature".